vcealicu/cryptocompare-contributions/README.md

 Order book integrations can either be via:

-1. a complete snapshot at a regular interval (i.e. every 60 seconds) or
+1. a snapshot at a regular interval (i.e. every 60 seconds) or
-2. by an initial snapshot followed by smaller incremental updates
+2. by less frequent snapshots followed by smaller incremental updates

 Whilst the first option is the simpler mechanism to implement it's not ideal both from a time lag and a bandwidth prospective.
-As such it's strongly encouraged contributors send regular complete images each hour followed by incremental updates as batched of level 2 data each 10 minutes.
+As such it's strongly encouraged contributors choose the second option.

 Every call to the order book snapshot endpoint can contain multiple update payloads.
 Each of these payloads can either be treated as a **snapshot** or as an **update**.
 Snapshots are indicated by the snapshot parameter being sent with 'true' and cause and previous order book information stored for the associated fsym/tsym instrument pair to be discarded and replaced with the contents of the bids and asks fields.
 When beginning contributions or sending a periodic snapshot, use this snapshot field to ensure no previous order book positions are still stored.